sigasi/sigasi_insights/manual/tools.md

 ### Vivado

-The process of importing a Xilinx Vivado project is explained on [Generating a Sigasi project from a Vivado project](http://www.sigasi.com/content/generating-sigasi-project-vivado-project)
+The process of importing a Xilinx Vivado project is explained in [/tech/generating-sigasi-project-vivado-project]

 ### ISE

-The process of importing a Xilinx ISE project is explained on [Importing a Xilinx ISE project in Sigasi](http://www.sigasi.com/content/importing-xilinx-ise-project-sigasi)
+The process of importing a Xilinx ISE project is explained in [/tech/importing-xilinx-ise-project-sigasi]

 Xininx Preferences
 ------------------